 d.
 Please include the professional and educational credentials of any nurses cited in the text (on first usage only): e.g., Jane Hernandez, RN, BSN, MPH.

 e.
-Our preferred length for articles is 1,800 to 2,400 words for features and 800 to 1,000 words for columns, such as Academic Forum, Second Opinion, and book reviews.
+Our preferred length for articles is 1,800 to 2,400 words for features and 800 to 1,000 words for columns, such as Academic Forum, Degrees of Success, and Second Opinion.

 f.
 Please submit your article via e-mail to firstname.lastname@example.org as an attachment.
 We use Microsoft Word, though we can also accept documents prepared in some other word processing programs, such as WordPerfect.

 g.
 Whenever possible, we like to use photos, preferably four-color, to illustrate feature articles.
-Please ask any minority nurses you interview to send photos of themselves directly to the magazine, either via e-mail (firstname.lastname@example.org) or to the mailing address below, with a note indicating whether or not the photos must be returned.
-(Any accompanying materials that would need to be scanned, such as books or pamphlets, can also be mailed to the address below.)
+Please ask any minority nurses you interview to send photos of themselves directly to the magazine via e-mail (email@example.com).
 We are especially partial to "action shots," such as nurses working with patients, minority students participating in recruitment or retention activities, pictures taken at community health events, etc.

 Electronic or scanned photos must be at least 3" x 5" in size with a resolution of at least 300 dpi.
 For photos taken with digital cameras, use the "fine" or "high resolution" setting.
 We prefer a JPG file format; however, we can accept TIF and EPS formats for photos and EPS and AI formats for vector art and logos, if applicable.